aditirajagopal/aditirajagopal/README.md

 #### 🌱 Things I am currently working on:
-- Making this personal site the best it can be
+- Making my personal site the best it can be (check out the v7 repo)
 - Internet audit - what do I have out there, what can be cleaned up, and what can be revamped
 - Putting together learning goals and a personal learning plan for Q1

 #### :muscle: Things I am challenging myself to do:
 - Lifestyle audit and improvements
-- Doing a little more coding and learning on a weekly if not daily basis
+- Doing a little more coding and learning on a weekly if not daily basis (more data science! gotta make use of coursera and udemy!)
 - Put myself out there a bit more

 ### 💡 Goals for 2022: